Seanxupoj/DATA-ANALYST-PORTFOLIO/Wellness Tracker Analysis (RStudio)/WellnessTracker_EDA.md

 work on.

-The main **objective** is to analyze smart device fitness data in order to identify trends/insights regarding customer’s health, behavior and smart device usage.
+The main **objective** is to analyze smart device fitness data in order to identify trends and insights regarding customer’s health, behavior and smart device usage.

 For readability, I have divided this project into **4 phases** as